Lillian Moller Gilbreth: Author and educator

-To earn additional income to support her large family, Gilbreth delivered numerous addresses to business and industry gatherings, as well as on college and university campuses such as Harvard, Yale, Colgate, the University of Michigan, MIT, Stanford, and Purdue University.
+To earn additional income to support her large family, Gilbreth delivered numerous addresses to business and industry gatherings, as well as on college and university campuses such as Harvard; Yale; Colgate; the University of Michigan; MIT; Stanford; and Purdue University.
 In 1925 she succeeded her husband as a visiting lecturer at Purdue, where he had been delivering annual lectures.
 In 1935 she became a professor of management at Purdue's School of Mechanical Engineering, and the country's first female engineering professor.
 She was promoted to a full professor at Purdue in 1940.
 Gilbreth divided her time between Purdue's departments of industrial engineering, industrial psychology, home economics, and the dean's office, where she consulted on careers for women.
+Gilbreth lived in Women's Residence Hall South, now Duhme Hall, part of Windsor Halls on Purdue University's campus.

 In cooperation with Marvin Mundel, Gilbreth established and supervised a time-and-motion-study laboratory at Purdue's School of Industrial Engineering.
 She also demonstrated how time-and-motion studies could be used in agricultural studies and later transferred motion-study techniques to the home economics department under the banner of "work simplification".
-Gilbreth retired from Purdue's faculty in 1948.
+Gilbreth retired from Purdue's faculty in 1948..

 After Gilbreth's retirement from Purdue, she continued to travel and deliver lectures.
 She also taught at several other colleges and universities, and became head of the Newark College of Engineering in 1941.
 Gilbreth was appointed the Knapp Visiting Professor at the University of Wisconsin's School of Engineering in 1955.
 She also taught at Bryn Mawr College and Rutgers University.
 Whilst teaching at Bryn Mawr, she met then student of social economy, Anne Gillespie Shaw, who later worked for Gilbreth Management Consultants, doing commercial research studies and became a lifelong friend and colleague.
 In 1964, at the age of eighty-six, Gilbreth became resident lecturer at Massachusetts Institute of Technology.
 In 1968, when her health finally began to fail, Gilbreth retired from her active public life and eventually entered a nursing home.